stolostron/rhacm-docs/manage_cluster/scale.md

 ## Google Cloud Platform

 After the cluster is created, you can resize your cluster to increase or decrease the number of nodes in that cluster.
-To learn how to resize your cluster, refer to [Resizing a cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/resizing-a-cluster).
+To learn how to resize your cluster, refer to Google Kubernetes Engine [Resizing a cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/resizing-a-cluster) documentation.

 ## Azure Kubernetes Service